lunarphp/lunar/docs/src/getcandy/products.md

 $productType->mappedAttributes()->associate([ /* attribute ids ... */ ]);
 ```

+You can associate both `Product` and `ProductVariant` attributes to a product type which will then display on either the product or product variant when editing.

 ::: warning
 If you decide to delete an attribute, this will cause the association to be dropped and you could lose data.
 :::